 Older tarot card minors were originally like regular cards in that a ten of cups would simply display ten cups or chalices on the card.
-Other than having the knights the minor arcana in tarot decks were just the same as all the playing cards.
+Other than having the knights the minor arcana in tarot decks were just the same as all the standard playing cards.
 That all changed with the Rider Waite deck, when full illustrations replaced the basic playing card format.

 Nowadays most fully illustrated Tarot Decks are inspired by the original Rider Waite deck.
-If you wanted to learn the Tarot, starting with the Rider Waite will make it easier to later understand all other decks because you would have a good feel for the underlying imagery of later decks.
+If you wanted to learn the Tarot, starting with the Rider Waite will make it easier to later understand all other decks because you would have a personal feel for the underlying imagery of later decks.
 (You will know where those pictures came from).

 Can you do a tarot reading with playing cards?